keikawa/InkscapeCircuitSymbols/README.md

 ## Contribution

 We look forward to your pull request!
-Usually you need not open an issue.
-You can open an issue if you have any questions about fixes or improvements.
+Should you have any questions about fixes or improvements, please feel free to open an issue.

 ## Author